 Payouts

-Income tax-free lump sum at time of policyholder’s death.
+Income tax-free payment or payments at time of policyholder’s death.

 Guaranteed payments to annuity owner for agreed upon term and frequency.
 Death benefit to beneficiary under certain circumstances.